zenet-fp/Deal-Or-No-Deal/README.md

 Interactive prompts for selecting and eliminating cases

-Dynamic Banker offers based on remaining case values
+Banker offers based on random module

 Option to accept or reject the deal at each stage